What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 **`Linked List`** — the data structure that consists of a group of nodes which... wait, wait, wait.
 I am sure `Linked List` is a great structure that solves the problems, but today I want to talk about `simpler`, `useful` and `everyday` structures that will make your life easier.
 Namely about `Enum` and `Map`.

-We will talk about these two data structures, look at the conventions that JS community has about them: how to call them, how to compose them and how they help us solve our everyday problems.
+We will talk about these two data structures, look at the conventions that JS community has about them: how to call them, how to compose them and how they help us to solve our everyday problems.

 (Also, If you want to know more about the other data structures that I mentioned above (hope so) but which we will not talk about today, you can take a look at [this](https://medium.com/free-code-camp/10-common-data-structures-explained-with-videos-exercises-aaff6c06fb2b) article.
 I am sure that the guys from [freeCodeCamp](https://www.freecodecamp.org/) explain these structures better than me 🙂)

-Program for today:
- - CONSTANTs
- - Enum
- - Map
- - Enum (TS)
- - Enum TC39 proposals
- - Conclusions

 ## Let's get started! 🔥